 And despite the "stigma" of receiving mental health treatment - you have to do what is right for YOU!!!
 If your gut says, "Hey!
-I could use some help here!"
-Odds are you may want to seek help.
-It's HARD to take the step to seek help - been there, done that (took me SIX MONTHS to finally call a therapist!).
+I could use some help here!" then odds are you may want to seek help.
+It's hard to take the step to seek help - been there, done that (took me six months to finally call a therapist!).
 And I am forever grateful that I made that call.

-Above all, I hope this was helpful for all of you.
+I hope this was helpful for all of you.
 I wrote this post from my own experience as a milspouse who has had therapy, and also as a therapist.
-Therapy is NOT taboo!!!
+Therapy is NOT taboo!
 It's what YOU make of it that counts.
 Not everyone needs therapy... but sometimes it's good to have a reminder that there is help available.